Budawang Range

 The Budawang Range, commonly called The Budawangs, a rugged mountain range within the Budawang National Park and the Morton National Park, are part of a spur off the Great Dividing Range and are located in the South Coast region of New South Wales, Australia.

-The highest mountain in the range is Mount Budawang that has an elevation of 1129 m above sea level.
+The highest mountain in the range is Mount Budawang, which has an elevation of 1129 m above sea level.